Your Daily Pharma Scoop: Soliris New Indication, Gilead's NASH Data, What Keeps Synergy Down?

 Here, try it out: Linzess is... better than... cheaper than... easier to use than...
 Trulance.
 All those statements are false.

-Also, another Trulance negative is that Express Scripts did not take it up for the national preferred formulary in 2018, instead opting for the older meds Linzess and Amitiza.
-As the referenced article says, this is probably because Trulance, the new kid on the block, dared to price their BETTER drug at par with big boy Linzess, while the PBM must have been looking for a discount.
-One Cowen analyst who seemed biased against SGYP noted earlier this year, “We believe Trulance’s uptake will be primarily determined based on Synergy’s resources and ability to establish payor relationships and not on the diarrhea and efficacy differences with Linzess.”
-Sadly, this may be true, and hurt the stock in the short to mid term as the company establishes payor relationships.
-CVS is on board, but Express Scripts is the largest of them and Trulance needs to find itself on that list of approved meds.
+Also, another Trulance negative is that Express Scripts (NASDAQ:ESRX) did not take it up for the national preferred formulary in 2018, instead opting for the older meds Linzess and Amitiza.
+As the referenced article says, this is probably because Trulance, the new kid on the block, dared to price its BETTER drug at par with big boy Linzess, while the PBM must have been looking for a discount.
+One Cowen analyst who seemed biased against SGYP noted earlier this year, "We believe Trulance's uptake will be primarily determined based on Synergy's resources and ability to establish payor relationships and not on the diarrhea and efficacy differences with Linzess."
+Sadly, this may be true and hurt the stock in the short to midterm as the company establishes payor relationships.
+CVS (NYSE:CVS) is on board, but Express Scripts is the largest of them, and Trulance needs to find itself on that list of approved meds.

-The problem here is just pricing, and I am not sure why SGYP didn’t budge.
-But eventually, this will be sorted out if their marketing people can do a good job and IBS-C gets through.
-That means, if you have a little patience, this could be a huge winner in about a year’s time or less, when next year’s formulary inclusions are declared sometime in July.
+The problem here is just pricing, and I am not sure why SGYP didn't budge.
+But eventually, this will be sorted out if its marketing people can do a good job and IBS-C gets through.
+That means, if you have a little patience, this could be a huge winner in about a year's time or less, when next year's formulary inclusions are declared sometime in July.
 That, coupled with IBS-C, and potentially a buyout, could change the game in favor of SGYP, the David in this David and Goliath story.

 Stocks in the news: Analysis of ALXN, BIIB, ABBV, GILD